-If you have weak posterior muscles or anal sphincter this programme can be applied using a vaginal probe or anal probe.
+If you have weak posterior muscles or anal sphincter this programme can be applied using a vaginal probe or anal probe, or with 4 skin electrode pads on the lower back/sacrum area.

 This programme is similar to P16 with current at a higher frequency.
 Similar short contraction cycles (5 seconds contract, 5 seconds relax) in one phase of 40 minutes.